 This strange behavior is an indicator that something is not well.

-Surfing is a sign of fatigue or boredom, but also of problems like wrong temperature setting, too small terrarium, a vision of an apparent danger as a dog or cat, seeing another beardie, etc.
+This can also be a sign of fatigue or boredom, but also of problems like wrong temperature setting, too small terrarium, a vision of an apparent danger as a dog or cat, seeing another beardie, etc.

-Lastly, though it might seem fun to watch, make sure that the tank’s edges are not sharp since it can cause the pet pain.
+Even though it might seem fun to watch, make sure that the tank’s edges are not sharp since it can cause the pet pain.

 18. Staring

-If they feel interested in something, they tend to have an extreme positive orientation.
+Watching stuff provides them with a lot of amusement and security.
+If they feel interested in something, they tend to have a positive orientation to that thing.

 1. Basking

-In nature, bearded dragons like to bask in the morning and late afternoon.
+By nature, bearded dragons like to bask in the morning and late afternoon.
+They do this to absorb some warmth from the natural sun.

 You can see them being good climbers on high and exposed rocks, branches, broken and falling trees, posts, etc.

 In captivity, these animals require a basking spot.
 This could include rocks, tree branches, hammocks, and so on.

 In addition, ensure that the correct heat lamps and UV light sources retain the correct temperature.
+Thermometers are useful to make sure the right temperature is preserved.

+Finally, do not forget to provide a thermal gradient.
 This will allow your pet the opportunity to move away from their basking spot.

-2. Digging Or Burrowing
+2. Digging or Burrowing

-- They will burrow and hide in the substrate, as they are about to brumate, to prevent extreme weather factors.
+- They will burrow and hide in the substrate as they are about to brumate to prevent extreme weather factors.

-But if they always dig for no particular causes, it may be also a behavioral problem.
+Digging is one of the activities they enjoy.
+But if they always dig for no particular reason, it may be a behavioral problem.

 3. Brumation

+Each dragon brumates differently and maintains various activity levels.
 However, during brumation, all reptiles must be kept hydrated.

-During that time, he can not eat or drink too much, or not at all.
+During that time, they can’t eat or drink too much or at all.
+Don’t expect them to have plenty of appetite at that time.

 A drastic change in behavior is the first sign of brumation.
+You can see your pet acts like these:

 - More naps and look sleepy